 While the cocktail menu is relatively short, the list of Japanese whiskeys and sakes is extensive.
 Feeling indecisive?
 Tell the bartender what kind of flavors you prefer and leave it in their hands to serve you something inventive.

 HOW TO GET IN: Walk up the stairs in the South Congress Hotel courtyard, open the door, and go left.

 SECRET BARS IN AUSTIN: Midnight Cowboy

-HOW TO GET IN: Make a reservation in advance online and ring the Harry Craddock buzzer for entry.
+HOW TO GET IN: Make a reservation in advance online and ring the buzzer marked Harry Craddock.

 313 E. 6th St., midnightcowboymodeling.com